Shot-down stable processes: Preliminaries

 In what follows $\Rd$ is the Euclidean space of dimension $d \geq 1$, $x \cdot y$ is the Euclidean scalar product of $x,y\in \Rd$, and $|y|$ is the length of $y$.
 For $x \in \Rd$ and $A,B \subset \Rd$, we let $\text{dist}(x,A) =\inf\{ |x-y|:y \in A \}$ and $\text{dist}(A,B) = \inf \{ |y-z|: y \in A, z \in B \}$.
 We define $A^c = \Rd \setminus A$ and, for $r>0$, $B_r(x)=B(x,r)=\{z\in \Rd: |z-x|<r\}$. \begin{definition} An open set $D \subset \Rd$ is $C^{1,1}$ at scale $r>0$ if for every $Q \in \partial D$ there are balls $I = B(x', r) \subset D $ and $O = B(x'', r) \subset D^c$ tangent at $Q$.
 We call $I$ and $O$ the \emph{inner} and \emph{outer} ball, respectively and we call $r$ localization radius. \end{definition}

 A bounded open set $D \subset \Rd$ is $C^{1,1}$ if and only if its boundary can be represented locally as the graph of a function whose gradient is Lipschitz continuous \cite[Def.
 1.1 and Lemma 2.2]{MR2286038}.
-Similarly, open set $D\subset \Rd$ is Lipschitz if its boundary is locally equal to the graf of a Lipschitz function, etc.
+Similarly, open set $D\subset \Rd$ is Lipschitz if its boundary is locally equal to the graph of a Lipschitz function\ppo{.}

 All our functions, measures and sets are Borel either by construction or assumptions.
 As usual, $dy$, $dx$ etc. stand for the Lebesgue measure on $\Rd$, and the considered integrals are assumed to be well defined, to wit, nonnegative or absolutely convergent.